 If you’re dealing with a burning sensation when applying lotion, there are a few things you can do to ease the discomfort:

-- Try using a gentler product specifically designed for sensitive skin.
+- Learn how to choose a body lotion specifically designed for sensitive skin.
 Switching to an herbal lotion, for example, can help to soothe and protect the skin.

 - Research what hypoallergenic means and see if you will benefit from a hypoallergenic product.
 Find a hypoallergenic lotion that has less chance of causing an allergic reaction.